 What are the Differences between cyclocross racing and road racing and mtb?

-Event length is between 30 minutes and 1 hour with the exception or short criteriums or time trials cross races are shorter for someones cross race category then when they race on the road in their category.
+Event length is between 30 minutes and 1 hour with the exception or short criteriums or time trials cross races are shorter for someones cross race category than when they race on the road in their category.
 The bike handling skills for cyclocross include getting off and running.
 That never happens in road races.
 The effort put out in cross races is dictated just as much by the course as by the other racers.
-In cyclocross tactics in general do not play as much of a role in the outcome of the event as they do in a road race.The cross season lasts from April to Sept in OZ. road April to December.
+In cyclocross tactics, in general, do not play as much of a role in the outcome of the event as they do in a road race.The cross season lasts from April to Sept in OZ. road April to December.
 MTB October to March.

 Training: Your general routine for ‘cross shouldn’t be that different from what you might do in the road or mountain bike season, with the exception of your workouts on foot.
 As with any event in cycling you want to train specifically for the disciple.
 If we analyze when you have to go hard in cyclocross and mimic the frequency, duration, and intensity of those efforts in your training.
-This becomes your your training.
+This becomes your training.

 What does that mean in cyclocross?

 The physiological demands of cyclocross are high and design workouts that mimic the power demands of the event.
-The data from a average cross race looks something like this: The longest continuous stretch of power output was for 23 seconds.
+The data from an average cross race looks something like this: The longest continuous stretch of power output was for 23 seconds.
 Most segments were in the 4-8 second range and 125-200 percent greater than the rider’s threshold power.
 A third of the race was anaerobic and another third less than 170 watts: basically flat stick or nothing.
 That’s just how cross is: pedal hard for a short period of time, negotiate an obstacle or barrier and get back on the “gas,”!
 Go hard, jump, run, jump, run some more, accelerate, slow down, accelerate, and go hard again.
 All in little high-powered anaerobic periods of time.

 Unlike road racing where the final lap is the most important, often in cyclocross the first lap and getting the “hole shot” is key to having a great race, so being able to clip in and sprint from the gun are important techniques to learn.
-While its similar to MTB the start is more important.
+While it’s similar to MTB the start is more important.

 Racers go from 80 beats per minute to 180 bpm and then hold that intensity for the rest of the race.
 That effort translates essentially to a sprint, even if it’s followed by efforts at VO2max and eventually functional threshold power.
 Start with your strong side foot up every time at the 2 o’clock position.
-Make sure your other pedal is turned to a position that’s parallel to the crank, so that when you put your foot on it while it’s on the way up, you’ll clip right in when you begin to push down on the next pedal stroke.
+Make sure your other pedal is turned to a position that’s parallel to the crank so that when you put your foot on it while it’s on the way up, you’ll clip right in when you begin to push down on the next pedal stroke.

 2 choices of starting technique: